Torsional optomechanical cooling of a nanofiber: Theoretical Model

-For simplicity, we model the nanofiber as a thick birefringent disk, an approximation that allows us to gain intuition and extract physically relevant features of the system (see Methods).
-The torque applied to a polarizable medium is $ \Vec{T}=\Vec{P} \times \Vec{E}$, where $\Vec{P}$ is the polarization of the medium and $ \Vec{E}$ is the electric field in the medium.
-Such torque is a function of the angle between the electric field and the optical axis $\theta(t)$ as\cite{beth36,friese98}:
+We model the effects of light polarization by considering a section of the nanofiber as a birefringent disk.
+Its tensor susceptibility allows light to induce a macroscopic polarization with a component perpendicular to the incident electric field.
+The light and medium polarizations are parallel to each other only for two particular axes, and we call the one with smaller index of refraction the optical axis of the disk.
+The torque applied by the electric field of the light to a polarizable medium is $ \Vec{\tau}=\int dA(\Vec{P} \times \Vec{E})$, where $\Vec{P}$ is the polarization of the medium, $\Vec{E}$ is the electric field in the medium and the integral extends over the interaction area.
+Such torque is a function of the angle between the electric field and the optical axis $\Delta\theta$ as~\cite{beth36,friese98}: